When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Additional Analysis of STAGE

+During \emph{re-balancing}, new classes and domains introduce displacements that need not align with previously dominant patterns.
+The competitive update decays every selected pattern by the same retention factor while injecting the new displacement in proportion to its attention weight.
+A previously dominant but weakly matched pattern therefore receives less reinforcement, allowing other patterns to enter the top-$k$ set and specialize.
+The stored class anchors remain fixed throughout this process.

-Overall, this three-phase dynamics shows that the pattern pool in STAGE does not degenerate into a single dominant direction.
-Instead, it adaptively redistributes capacity over the course of training, maintaining a diverse set of evolution patterns within a fixed-size memory while remaining fully consistent with the hard top-$k$ retrieval mechanism used in the main paper.
+Overall, the observed dynamics show that the pool does not collapse to a single dominant direction in this experiment.
+Its fixed capacity is redistributed over the stream under the same hard top-$k$ retrieval rule used in the main paper.